 Avoiding Other Birds

-Bluebird houses should not be placed near houses, barns or dilapidated buildings, because these are the territories of house sparrows.
+A bluebird house should not be placed near houses, barns or dilapidated buildings, because these are the territories of house sparrows.
 Sparrows are larger than bluebirds and make nests earlier, so they will outcompete the bluebirds for the houses.
 In suitable areas with a large sparrow presence, two houses can be placed at least 25 feet apart, because the sparrows will use one and leave the other alone.
 Bluebird houses also should not face bushes or large amounts of brush, because wrens will take advantage of these houses.
 Bluebird houses should be spaced at least 100 yards apart so that mating pairs can maintain their territories without stress.

 Bluebird houses should be mounted 4 to 6 feet above the ground.
 They should be on a metal or wooden post with at least one predator guard to keep creatures from climbing up to the nest.
 You may also grease the post, if desired.
 Fence posts are an option, but raccoons tend to traverse fences, so it is not the safest option.
 Mounting on trees and telephone poles is also permissible, but climbing predators such as cats are more likely to get into these houses.

 The most important rule for orienting bluebird houses is to make sure the residents can see a perch nearby.
 The fledglings will likely head to this perch during their first flight.
 If possible, the opening should not face the rain and prevailing wind.
-While bluebird houses should be in sunny location, the opening should not receive too much direct sunlight, if possible.
+While a bluebird house should be in sunny location, the opening should not receive too much direct sunlight, if possible.
 Facing east is usually good for the amount of sunlight desired.